briandfoy/briandfoy.github.io/_posts/2020-08-13-can-machines-think.md

 He makes the further interesting point that we only think the machine is valuable if it could beat every human at the task.
 Why don't we value the machine that could merely beat most humans?
 Why does Deep Blue have to beat the top chess grandmaster if it can beat everyone else?

-This entire video is interesing, but the good stuff starts at about 10:50:
+This entire video is interesting, but the good stuff starts at about 10:50:

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ipRvjS7q1DI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>